-The central objectives of the Draft AAP and Masterplan were developed in response to the preliminary findings of the Appraisal, and align with the Sustainability Objectives against which the Preferred Option and Masterplan have been assessed within this SA, as set out in Section 6.3.3.
+The central objectives of the Pre-Submission Draft AAP and Masterplan were developed in response to the preliminary findings of the 2009 Appraisal, and remain the same.
+They align with the Sustainability Objectives against which the 2009 Preferred Option and Pre-Submission Draft AAP and Masterplan, have been assessed in this Appraisal.
+The Sustainability Objectives are set out in Section 6.3.3.